kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

   cooldownPeriod:  300 # Optional.
 Default: 300 seconds
 ```

-The period to wait after the last trigger reported active before scaling the deployment back to 0.
+The period to wait after the last trigger reported active before scaling the resource back to 0.
 By default it's 5 minutes (300 seconds).

-The `cooldownPeriod` only applies after a trigger occurs; when you first create your `Deployment`, KEDA will immediately scale it to `minReplicaCount`.
+The `cooldownPeriod` only applies after a trigger occurs; when you first create your `Deployment` (or `StatefulSet`/`CustomResource`), KEDA will immediately scale it to `minReplicaCount`.
 Additionally, the KEDA `cooldownPeriod` only applies when scaling to 0; scaling from 1 to N replicas is handled by the [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldowndelay).

 **Example:** wait 5 minutes after the last time KEDA checked the queue and it was empty. (this is obviously dependent on `pollingInterval`)

+---

 ```yaml
   minReplicaCount: 0   # Optional.
 Default: 0
 ```

----

-Minimum number of replicas KEDA will scale the deployment down to.
+Minimum number of replicas KEDA will scale the resource down to.
 By default it's scale to zero, but you can use it with some other value as well.
-KEDA will not enforce that value, meaning you can manually scale the deployment to 0 and KEDA will not scale it back up.
-However, when KEDA itself is scaling the deployment it will respect the value set there.
+KEDA will not enforce that value, meaning you can manually scale the resource to 0 and KEDA will not scale it back up.
+However, when KEDA itself is scaling the resource it will respect the value set there.

 ---